 Erik joined Watsi on November 6th, 2014.
-Six years ago, Erik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Erik's most recent donation traveled 8,600 miles to support Kyin, a 48-year-old woman from Thailand, to fund bilateral lens replacement surgery so she can see again.
+Seven years ago, Erik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Erik's most recent donation traveled 8,200 miles to support Joy, a mother and farmer from Uganda, for thyroid removal surgery to finally relieve her swelling.

 Kyin is a 48-year-old woman who lives with her daughter, her friend, and her friend's family in a village in northern Thailand.
 Kyin’s daughter and her friend’s two children study at a migrant school.
 Kyin used to work as an agricultural day laborer, but stopped two months ago when her vision deteriorated.
 In her free time, Kyin likes to garden and clean her house.
 Kyin has lost most of the vision in both of her eyes.
 Sometimes her eyes are watery and itchy, and if she tries to focus on identifying someone’s face, her eyes will hurt and she will develop a headache.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund lens replacement surgery for Kyin.
 On June 7th, doctors will perform a lens replacement in both eyes, during which they will remove Kyin's natural lenses and replace them with intraocular lens implants.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $1,500 procedure.
 Kyin shared, “I hope that I will get better soon so that I can go back to work.
 I want to support my daughter so that she becomes an educated person.
 I also want to build a new house and live with my daughter happily for the rest of my life.”